carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 ### The path forward

-Building MCP servers with AI in the loop requires us to flip our hard-earned instincts.
+Building [[model-context-protocol|MCP]] servers with AI in the loop requires us to flip our hard-earned instincts.
 Before we minimized constraints to stay adaptive, to favor continuous flexibility through iteration.
 Now we maximize constraints upfront to maximize effectiveness.

 The process needed is relatively simple, but requires precision: